 The Environment Agency is fully funding the £11 million construction of the rock groynes.
 The cost of the rock revetment is being covered by contractors Balfour Beatty to address issues from previous coastal defence works.

-Once the compound is complete, work on the beach and revetment is scheduled to begin, in May 2026.
+With the compound complete, work on the beach and revetment began in May 2026.

 Preserving the Beach